Simple subvector inference on sharp identified set in affine models: Setup, motivating examples, and related literature

-In this case $p$ is equal to the number of such support points.
+In this case, $p$ (the number of equality restrictions) is equal to the number of such support points.
+One can further incorporate additional shape restrictions information such as signs of components of $ {\theta}$ in the form of linear inequalities to narrow the identified set.

-One can incorporate additional information such as sign restrictions on $ {\theta}$ in the form of linear inequalities to get a smaller identified set. $\QEDB$ \end{example} The following example illustrate one particular dataset and economic application of the interval-outcome IV regression. \begin{example}[The returns to schooling] \citet{trostel2002estimates} study economic returns to schooling for 28 countries using International Social Survey Programme data (ISSP), 1985\textendash 1995.
-They estimate a conventional \citet{mincer1974schooling} model of earnings (the human capital earnings function), which has log wage determined by years of schooling, age, experience, and other explanatory variables:
+This example appears in the context of the estimation of return to schooling using survey data. \citet{trostel2002estimates} study economic returns to schooling for 28 countries using data from the International Social Survey Programme from 1985 to 1995.
+They estimate the conventional \citet{mincer1974schooling} model of earnings (the human capital earnings function), which has $Y$, the log of hourly wages, satisfying

-where $Y$ is the log of hourly wages, $ Z_{1}$ is years of schooling and the other components of $Z$ is a vector of observed exogenous explanatory variables including, where appropriate, country and year fixed effects.
-The component $\theta_{1}$ is interpreted as the rate of returns to schooling; it is equal to the percentage change in wages due to an additional year of schooling.
-Their explanatory variables $ Z$ include year dummies, union status, marital status, age and age squared and, in the case of the aggregate equation, country-year dummies.
-Exact measures of $Y$ are not available for some countries (including the USA); only income bracket data $\left[\underline{Y},\overline{Y}\right]$ is available for those countries. \citet{trostel2002estimates} use a conventional technique to deal with this problem \textendash{} they replace the interval data with the corresponding midpoints and estimate (\ref{eq:schooling}) using OLS.
-This technique is valid only under the unreasonably strong condition

-If condition (\ref{eq:midpoint}) is violated then the OLS estimator for the effect of schooling is inconsistent.

-The interval outcome model from Example \ref{exa:IntervalOutcomeDiscrete} can provide estimates of the marginal identified set for returns to schooling without assumption (\ref{eq:midpoint}).
-The conventional estimates based on the midpoint approach converge to one of the elements in $\setMarginal$.
-All the explanatory variables are discrete in this example, so the existing approach of \citet{bontemps2012set} is not applicable.\footnote{ \citet{bontemps2012set} provide a sharp characterization of the identified set and the corresponding confidence intervals in a class of linear models with interval-valued outcome if all of the regressors have continuous support.
-This example has discrete-valued regressors.} The number $d$ of the explanatory variables $Z$ including country and time effects is larger than 60 which makes the existing (uniformly valid) approaches to moment inequalities computationally challenging. $\QEDB$ \end{example} Since in our setup all the moment conditions are affine, the identified set $\setID$ is a polytope and the marginal identified set is an interval, $\setMarginal=\left[\funLValO,\funUValO\right]$, where

-It is possible that $\setMarginal$ is a singleton.
-The value functions $\funLValO$ and $-\funUValO$ are the support functions for $\eOneVec$ and $-\eOneVec$, respectively.
-The analysis for the upper bound is analogous to that for the lower bound, so from here on I focus on the lower bound.
-I will use the following example to illustrate ideas throughout the paper.